Riverscapes/PBR/workshops/2021/USU/WATS-5622/index.md

 This introductory course is focused on remembering and understanding, and is a pre-requisite to more [in depth courses]({{ site.baseurl }}/workshops/uni) on [LTPBR]({{ site.baseurl }}) .
 By the end of this course, students will:

-1. *Differentiate* the **collection & analysis phase** of the NRCS's Conservation Planning Process from other phases, and *recognize* the smiliarities to other restoratoin planning processes.
+1. *Differentiate* the **collection & analysis phase** of the NRCS's Conservation Planning Process from other phases, and *recognize* the similarities to other restoration planning processes.
 2. *Explore* and read riverscapes to identify valley bottom extents, and recognize zone of influence of structural forcing.
 3. Gain experience in *evaluating* current conditions of a riverscape and *estimating* a realistic recovery potential using LTPBR.
-4. Recast restoraion objectives by *articulating* realistic, S-M-A-R-T (specific, measureable, achievable, relevant, time-bound), indicators.
+4. Recast restoration objectives by *articulating* realistic, S-M-A-R-T (specific, measurable, achievable, relevant, time-bound), indicators.

 ------